tarantool/cartridge/rst/cartridge_admin.rst

-In a master-replica cluster configuration with automatic failover enabled, if the user-specified master of any replica set fails, the cluster automatically chooses one of replica from the priority list and grants it the active master role (read/write).
+In a master-replica cluster configuration with automatic failover enabled, if the user-specified master of any replica set fails, the cluster automatically chooses a replica from the priority list and grants it the active master role (read/write).
 To learn more about details of failover work, see **LINK**

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Failover disabled (default)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The leader is the first instance according to topology configuration.
+The leader is the first instance according to the topology configuration.
-No automatic decisions are taken.
-You can manually change leader in failover priority list or call ``box.cfg{read_only = false}`` on any instance.
+No automatic decisions are made.
+You can manually change the leader in the failover priority list or call ``box.cfg{read_only = false}`` on any instance.

-To disable it:
+To disable failover:

 #.
 Click **Failover**: